GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

    cat /var/lib/pgsql/data/server.crt
    # Place on webapp server at /home/govready-q/pgsql.crt

-Then restart the database:
+Restart the PostgreSQL:

 ::

    service postgresql restart

-And if necessary, open the Postgres port:
+And if necessary, open the PostgreSQL port:

 ::